 The town itself has plenty of small boutiques stocked with locally-made homewares and fine antiques, making it a charming place to wander about on foot.
 To see the work of real Old Masters, head to Falmouth Art Gallery along Webber Street – it's one of the most noteworthy exhibition spaces in the South West of England.
 It’s here that you’ll also find one of the largest collections of photographs by war correspondent and fashion photographer Lee Miller.
 No trip to the town is complete without a walk along the shore, so try Castle Beach, which looks towards Falmouth Bay in one direction and Pendennis Castle in the other.
 A carpet of rock pools shows at low tide, which makes it a great spot for kids to poke around, but it does mean it’s not best suited for swimming.
 If you’re angling for a dip, you’re better off heading slightly further down the coast to the sandier shore at Swanpool.
 If you’ve had your fill of sand and sea, go for a wander through Trebah Gardens instead, rated among the best in the land.
 Filled with all manner of subtropical species, this slice of paradise bursts into colour each spring, becoming a transportive place for a picnic or stroll.

 Falmouth is a fairly compact town, but it’s full of foodies attracted by the bounty of the Cornish coast.
-One favourite is Rick Stein’s Fish, best known for the pedigree of its fish and chips, which draw a considerable crowd.
-The menu also showcases recipes that the chef has picked up during his travels, then paired with the local produce – Indonesian seafood curry and plaice with lemongrass butter, for example.
 The simple furnishings and fish-themed artwork at Oliver’s convey a laid-back atmosphere, but the chefs’ attitude to the food is anything but, drawing on some of Cornwall's finest farms and fishmongers for their produce.
 Cooked creatively and presented with style, meals here are highly-sought, so be sure to book ahead.
 Drive 10 minutes up the coast to Penryn to dine at Muddy Beach, a popular spot for leisurely brunches.
 On a good day, snag one of the tables on the terrace, which looks across the Penryn River.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this boutique B&B in Falmouth and unpacked their haul from local antiques shop Marmalade, a full account of their coastal break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside the Sandy Duck in Falmouth...